 - seeing a dentist

 - consulting a dietitian to help improve your diet and nutrition as you may lose a lot of weight

 - beginning an exercise program to help build up your strength

 - quitting smoking as you may not respond to treatment as well as someone who doesn’t smoke.

 Surgery is used to remove the cancerous tissue while preserving as much of the functions of the head and neck area as possible including breathing, swallowing and talking.
 The type of surgery you have will depend on the type of head and neck cancer you have.

 Radiation therapy (radiotherapy)

-Radiation therapy (radiotherapy) uses a controlled dose of radiation to damage or kill cancer cells.
-It can be used on its own as the main treatment for laryngeal and pharyngeal cancers.
+Radiation therapy uses a controlled dose of radiation to damage or kill cancer cells.
+It is sometimes used on its own as the main treatment for head and neck cancers

 Radiation therapy can be used after surgery (adjuvant treatment) and is sometimes used with chemotherapy.